 Spark your passion for science and local climate action.
 Be a part of a once-in-a-lifetime outdoor expedition.

-SYRCL is excited to announce a FREE week-long, overnight summer science expedition for local 10th-12th graders, and graduating seniors, to engage in local climate action and watershed restoration efforts!
+SYRCL is excited to announce a FREE five-day summer science expedition for local 9th-12th graders to engage in local climate action and watershed restoration efforts!

 Apply for our Youth Outdoor Leadership Opportunity (YOLO) Expedition, and if you’re selected, spend a week on a fully funded research expedition studying meadows in Tahoe National Forest alongside real scientists and other students.